 Building an MVP app is different from building a web MVP.
-You're dealing with app stores, device fragmentation, offline functionality, and users who expect mobile apps to work perfectly from the first download.
+As a Fractional CTO, I help startups navigate app stores, device fragmentation, offline functionality, and the high expectations users have for mobile apps from the first download.

 I've learned that successful app MVPs focus on solving mobile-specific problems with mobile-appropriate solutions.
-It's not about porting your web idea to mobile - it's about building something that makes sense as a mobile experience.
+It's not about porting your web idea to mobile - it's about building something that makes sense as a mobile experience, with technical decisions that serve both immediate validation and future scalability.

 Mobile-First Design